 The purpose of a vulnerability assessment policy is to establish standards for periodic vulnerability assessments.

-This policy will reflect your organization’s commitment to identify and implement security controls, which will keep risks to information system resources at reasonable and appropriate levels.
+This policy will reflect your organization’s commitment to identifying and implementing security controls, which will keep risks to information system resources at reasonable and appropriate levels.

 This type of policy is very common within security and vulnerability management programs.